THOMASELOVE/431-classes-2024/class20/README.md

 ## Announcements

 1. The Project B registration form is available at <https://bit.ly/431-projB-registration-2024>.
 That's due next Wednesday 2024-11-13 at noon.
+2. Updates on Project A feedback and grading (with some trivia) [are here](https://github.com/THOMASELOVE/431-classes-2024/blob/main/projectA/portfolio_review.md).
-2. The Lab 5 answer sketch will be posted on Friday 2024-11-08 by noon.
+3. The Lab 5 answer sketch will be posted on Friday 2024-11-08 by noon.
-3. I'd like to start incorporating at least one **standing break** into class starting today, as part of the [Stand & Move at Work Initiative](https://www.sph.umn.edu/research/projects/stand-move/) that the PQHS Department (and many other departments) are involved in here at Case.
+4. I'd like to start incorporating at least one **standing break** into class starting today, as part of the [Stand & Move at Work Initiative](https://www.sph.umn.edu/research/projects/stand-move/) that the PQHS Department (and many other departments) are involved in here at Case.
 We'll see how that goes.
-4. I have a terrifying amount of Halloween candy to share.
+5. I have a terrifying amount of Halloween candy to share.
 Please take some, by which I mean, all.
-5.